paulchyz/OCI_Streaming_Pipeline/README.md

 	\
 	<b>Congratulations!
 You've successfully added Service Connector to your existing deployment using Resource Manager!</b>

-### Create JSON Collection in ADW
+### Configure ADW for Stream Processing
-In this section, you will create a JSON Collection in the Autonomous Data Warehouse (ADW) instance from your deployment.
-The JSON Collection object will be used in the process of parsing the keys and values in the JSON objects from the data stream as features and datapoints, respectively.
+In this section, you will set up the following items in your Autonomous Data Warehouse (ADW) instance:
+- <b>JSON Collection</b>: This object will store data points from a data stream in JSON format.
+- <b>Table</b>: This object will represent the JSON keys of the data points in the data stream as fields (column headers), and their respective values as records (row entries).
+- <b>Stored Procedure</b>: This object will contain the logic used to insert the new entries of stream data sourced from the JSON Collection.
+- <b>Scheduler</b>: This object will execute the Stored Procedure on a minutely basis.

 1. In your main OCI Console, navigate to the hamburger menu at the top left of the webpage, and type `adw` into the search field.
 Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.